cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 [Tendermint BFT](https://tendermint.com/core/) packages the **networking and consensus layers** of a blockchain and presents an interface to the application layer, the **Application Blockchain Interface (ABCI)**.
 Developers focus on higher-order concerns while delegating peer-discovery, validator selection, staking, upgrades, and consensus to the Tendermint BFT.
 The consensus engine running in one process controls the state machine, the application runs in another process.
 The architecture is equally appropriate for **private or public blockchains**.

-Tendermint BFT engine is connected to the application by a socket protocol, the ABCI.
-ABCI presents a socket for use by applications written in other languages.
+Tendermint BFT engine is connected to the application by a socket protocol, the ABCI, for use by applications written in other languages.
 When the application is written in the same language as the Tendermint implementation, the socket is not used.

 ![The application, ABCI, and Tendermint](./images/ABCI_3.png)